 With grenades, you can essentially make a given area on the map un-passable for your opponents.
 Additionally, you can use these to flush out an area, turning it into a killing field for your team.

 Choosing grenades as your utility can be risky.
-For example, if an enemy player can kill you before deploying the grenade, they get it for free!
+For example, if an enemy player can kill you before you are able to use the grenade, he gets it for free!

 Utilities like an invisibility shield or armor will help you win in close-quarter combat because it protects you from enemy fire.